yuvalmGS/gigaspaces-wiki-jekyll/sbp/writing-your-first-rtd-or-udf-application.markdown

 This section shows you how to write your first RTD or UDF application using the GigaSpaces-Excel integration.

-{refer}See some basic and advanced code examples for [working with UDF and RTD|RTD and UDF Examples - GigaSpaces-Excel Integration].{refer}
+{% refer %}See some basic and advanced code examples for [working with UDF and RTD|RTD and UDF Examples - GigaSpaces-Excel Integration].{% endrefer %}

 {include: Prerequisites - GigaSpaces-Excel Integration}